SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

    - Execute this script for detecting airplanes in images.

 3. **Task2-Dassault_Rafale_Detection_Analinear.ipynb:**
-   - Open and run this Jupyter notebook for a comprehensive analysis of Dassault Rafale detection.
+   - Open and run this Google Colab notebook for a comprehensive analysis of Dassault Rafale detection.

 4. **Task2-Testing_unseen_image.py:**
    - Run this script to test the best-trained model on unseen images.